-While the discovery that Facebook, which makes money off of our personal information, isn’t as squeaky clean as we’d like it to be is unsettling, it’s not new.
+Although the discovery that Facebook — which makes money off of our personal information — isn’t as squeaky clean as we’d like it to be is unsettling, it’s not new.
 Our monthly State of the Cloud column, where we give our two cents on industry news, has been covering Facebook’s shenanigans for a while.

-To make sure your data stays yours, we’re going to examine how you can make your profile’s security airtight in light of Facebook’s latest updates.
-Toward the end, we’ll also recommend other services for those who want the maximum level of privacy.
+To ensure your data stays private, we’re going to examine how you can make your Facebook profile’s security airtight in light of the social-media giant’s latest updates.
+Toward the end, we’ll also recommend other services for people who want the maximum level of privacy.

 Basic Security Measures

-First, we’ll cover how you can improve your privacy on Facebook from the account settings.
-As a side note, we’ll be accessing Facebook using a desktop computer for this article.
+First, we’ll cover how you can improve your privacy with Facebook through the account settings.
+As a side note, we’ll be accessing Facebook on a desktop computer for this article.

-On your Facebook homepage, click the small arrow in the top right corner and choose “settings” near the bottom of the drop-down menu.
+On your Facebook homepage, click the small arrow in the top right and click “settings” near the bottom of the drop-down menu.

 Look at the tabs on the left side of the page and click “security and login.”

-Logging in to Facebook is a mandatory step that feels like a formality thanks to convenient features such as password auto-fill and the ability to stay signed in.
-That said, using two-factor authentication may sound like a burden, but it’s crucial for users who want to protect their account.
+Logging in to Facebook is a mandatory step that feels like a formality, thanks to convenient features such as password auto-fill and the ability to stay signed in.
+That said, two-factor authentication may sound like a burden, but it’s crucial for users who want to protect their account.

 We provide an overview of how two-factor authentication works and benefits users elsewhere.
-Facebook offers it as an added layer of protection that can limit the likelihood of hackers accessing your account, even if they know your password.
-To turn it on, click the “edit” button under “use two-factor authentication.”
+If you use Facebook with this added layer of protection, it can limit the likelihood of hackers accessing your account, even if they know your password.
+To turn it on, click “edit” under “use two-factor authentication.”

-Check out our best 2FA apps if you’re unsure which to use.
+Check out our best 2FA apps if you’re unsure which would be best to use.

 Part of making your personal information safe on Facebook warrants a second look at your login credentials.
 It’s worth asking whether your email address is the same one you use to access sensitive financial data, such as online banking.
 If so, consider going with an email you can dedicate solely to Facebook or banking.